Skip to main content

 • Notify the tenant at least 24 hours before the intended entry.

-• Treat tenants fairly as per the Florida fair housing laws.
+• Treat renters fairly as per the Florida fair housing laws.

 • Return part or all of the deposit, less any allowable deductions.

-• Follow the proper eviction process when removing a tenant from their rented premises.
+• Follow the proper eviction process when removing a renter from their rented premises.

 • Maintain the unit to the required habitable standards.

-A Basic Overview of the Florida Landlord Tenant Laws
+A Basic Overview of Landlord-Tenant Laws in Florida

 Warranty of Habitability